codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 1. Defining the [changes to promote](#promotable-properties) across multiple files in the applications

-For reference and how to information on the different settings, see [Configure Product Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/).
+For how to instructions on configuring Promotion Settings, see [Configure Promotion Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/#configure-promotion-settings).

 ##  Promotion Settings & Promotion Templates

-Promotion Settings can be configured in either Form or YAML modes.
+As with other GitOps entities, you can configure Promotion Settings in either Form or YAML modes.
 Once configured and committed, these settings are saved as a CRD (Custom Resource Definition) entitled Promotion Template within the GitOps Runtime selected as the Configuration Runtime.
-This allows for a declarative and consistent approach to defining promotion criteria across environments.
+This allows for a declarative and consistent approach to defining orchestration criteria across environments.

 If you are more comfortable configuring directly in YAML, refer to our ????
 Promotion Template CRD for the syntax requirements and descriptions.